Monarchy in Alberta: Royal associations

 Those in the Royal Family perform ceremonial duties when on a tour of the province; the royal persons do not receive any personal income for their service, only the costs associated with the exercise of these obligations are funded by both the Canadian and Alberta Crowns in their respective councils.
 Monuments around Alberta mark some of those visits, while others honour a royal personage or event.
 Further, Alberta's monarchical status is illustrated by royal names applied regions, communities, schools, and buildings, many of which may also have a specific history with a member or members of the Royal Family.
 Associations also exist between the Crown and many private organizations within the province; these may have been founded by a Royal Charter, received a royal prefix, and/or been honoured with the patronage of a member of the Royal Family.
 Examples include the Royal United Services Institute of Alberta, which is under the patronage of Prince Andrew, Duke of York, and the Royal Tyrrell Museum of Palaeontology, which received its royal prefix from Queen Elizabeth II in 1990.
 At the various levels of education within Alberta there also exist a number of scholarships and academic awards either established by or named for members of the Royal Family.

 The main symbol of the monarchy is the sovereign himself, his image (in portrait or effigy) thus being used to signify government authority.
 A royal cypher or crown may also illustrate the monarchy as the locus of authority, without referring to any specific monarch.
 Additionally, though the monarch does not form a part of the constitutions of Alberta's honours, they do stem from the Crown as the fount of honour, and so bear on the insignia symbols of the sovereign.
 The Queen or others in her family may bestow these honours in person: the Queen, when in the province in 2002, appointed Alberta citizens to the Royal Victorian Order and presented in Alberta, on her official Canadian birthday in 2005, the insignia of the Venerable Order of Saint John to new inductees.

 History

+Prince Edward (the future King Edward VIII) first toured Alberta in 1919, when he was hosted at the Bar-U Ranch by George Lane.
+The Prince enjoyed the province's rural life so much he purchased a 400 acre property nearby—outside Pekisko, High River—and named it E.P.
+Ranch (the initials a reversal of Prince Edward).
+There, he raised cattle, sheep, and horses imported from the Duchy of Cornwall.
+Though his father, King George V, did not approve of his son holding property in Canada—believing it would lead the other Dominions to expect the Prince to purchase land there, too—Edward held this ranch and stayed at it numerous times.
+One such occasion was in 1923, during which time Edward participated in typical ranch chores and dining with the hired hands on basic meals.
+Edward sold the ranch in 1962, a decade before his death.